BGDlab/BGDlab.github.io/clusters/respublica.md

 1. In your browser, open the page [connect.chop.edu](connect.chop.edu).
 2. Click on the icon for Desktop to open a virtual machine (VM) on the CHOP intranet.
 3. Once the VM opens to a Windows desktop, open a browser on the Windows desktop and navigate to [beyond.chop.edu](beyond.chop.edu).
+*NOTE: some have had luck accessing Respublica directly from [beyond.chop.edu](beyond.chop.edu), which opens up VMWare Client on their local machine*

 # Getting Code onto Respublica